TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

 ⚠️ **Note**

 The migration process can be very long, from several hours to several days, depending on the volume of data to migrate.
-TheHive4 can be started and used during migration.
-More recent data are migrated first.
+We **highly** recommand to not start the application during the migration.

 ---